mikolalysenko/rle-funcs/README.md

       return;
     });

-If you want to see it in the
+If you want to [see it in action, here is a demo](http://mikolalysenko.github.com/rle-core/life3d/index.html).

 Usage